rayearlK/mortal-fighters-mk.js/readme.md

 * `Basic` - with one active and on inactive player.
 * `Multiplayer` - with two active players on one computer.
 * `Network` - with two active players, playing over the network.
+*
+* `Collaboration with Joshie` - with two active players, playing over the network.

 Each mode can be easily chosen by picking a `gameType` when specifying the game options.